tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_api_reference_activity.md

 ## Critique the API reference documentation

 If you've found an open source project, great.
-If you don't have a project but you still want to do the activity, select one of the API from the [list here](pubapis_apilist.html).
+If you don't have a project but you still want to do the activity, select one of the API from the [list of 100 API doc sites here](pubapis_apilist.html).

 {% include random_ad2.html %}